Author’s Message/Purpose

 $10 for the Author’s Message/Purpose Document.

 Starting at Level K, we interpret and reflect on our reading.
-How?
+Why?

 This is inferring!
 Readers go beyond the literal meaning to gain a deeper understanding by using prior knowledge to grasp the author’s intentions.
 Advanced students will connect with many details within the story.